 If the cost is a bit beyond your budget then you have 16 other Signature Design options starting as low as $137 or go for the solid color options which are included in the base price.
 YOU can also opt for the 2 free premium designs as mentioned previously and save a whack of cash that way.

 (Please note this review was completed before the formal launch of the Jolene so it was not available on the online designer, hence the use of the Layla.
 However, the design options will be the same).

 The Jolene is available in two Signature Designs, Jupiter and Hyper Black, each featuring metal engraved faceplates.
 The Crimson & Clover sample here is CNC machined out of a live edge wood and resin block which is usually quite expensive.

-Since the team works a lot with artists you tend to find the nozzle on JH Audio monitors are quite long for secure fitting for active use rather than a typical audiophile shorter relaxed fitting.
+Since the team works a lot with artists you tend to find the nozzle on JH Audio monitors is quite long for secure fitting for active use rather than a typical audiophile’s shorter relaxed fitting.
 That was also the case on the Lyla custom back in 2018.